 The content resources can also be mapped to a knowledge base–if the chatbot is integrated into a support helpdesk–to improve the bot’s cognition.

 You can also set up an agent hand-off mechanism when your knowledge base doesn’t have sufficient information for the customer query.
 If the chatbot platform you choose is equipped with sentiment analysis, the conversation can be automatically handed over to a support agent when the customer shows signs of distress or when he/she is not getting the right answer.

-Answer bots can work in tandem with custom bots
+Q&A bots can work in tandem with custom bots

-BookMyShow: Example of an answer bot
+BookMyShow: Example of a Q&A bot

 BookMyShow uses button prompts of various possible customer issues and gives ready answers.
 But when the issue is something that requires human intervention, the chatbot facilitates agent hand-over.
 For instance, for the “SHOW CANCELLED BY CINEMA” support issue, BookMyShow has assigned an agent hand-over since the problem is not something that has a defined workflow.
 BookMyShow is also one of Freshchat’s pioneering adopters of Whatsapp Business API.

 What is a custom bot?